TorgoTorgo/ghidra-findcrypt/README.md

 This will output a zip in the `FindCrypt/dist/` directory.

+Note: Ghidra FindCrypt no longer supports Ghidra versions prior to 9.2 as they lack the Gson JSON library.

 ## Installing

 You can either build it yourself (see above) or download